Property Management · Last updated 2 June 2026

 Are landlords responsible for AC maintenance in Gibraltar?

-If the AC system was provided by the landlord as part of the tenancy, then yes, the landlord is responsible for maintaining it in working order.
+If the AC system was provided by the landlord as part of the tenancy, the landlord is responsible for maintaining it in working order.
 Annual servicing is best handled by the landlord as part of their maintenance programme, not left to tenants.

 What is the levante wind and why does it matter for landlords?